Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Why the rule is important**: Including [x-ms-enum extension](https://github.com/Azure/autorest/blob/master/docs/extensions/readme.md#x-ms-enum) provides more flexibilty for enum types in SDK generated code.

 **How to fix the violation**: Include the [x-ms-enum extension](https://github.com/Azure/autorest/blob/master/docs/extensions/readme.md#x-ms-enum) per indicated in its documentation.
+Consider setting "modelAsString": true, if you'd like the enum to be modeled as a string in generated SDKs, no enum validation will happen, though the values are exposed to the user for a better experience.

 **Examples**: Please refer to [x-ms-enum extension](https://github.com/Azure/autorest/blob/master/docs/extensions/readme.md#x-ms-enum).